-Azhar Iqbal is a vice president and econometrician at Wells Fargo, responsible for providing quantitative analysis to the Economics group and modeling and forecasting of macro and financial variables.
+Azhar Iqbal is a director and econometrician at Wells Fargo, responsible for providing quantitative analysis to the Economics group and modeling and forecasting of macro and financial variables.
 He is based in Charlotte, N.C.

 Before joining Wells Fargo in 2007, he was an economist and course instructor at the Applied Economics Research Center at the University of Karachi in Pakistan, teaching econometrics, microeconomics, and urban economics.
 He has also worked as an economist at the United Nations, Arif-Habib Investment Bank, and for Government of Pakistan-funded projects.

 His interests focus on forecasting, time series, panel data, and macroeconomics.
-Azharhas presented research papers at the American Economic Association, Econometric Society Meetings, the Panel Data Conference, and other international conferences.
-He has published several papers in the Canadian Journal of Economics, Global Economy Journal, Business Economics, and others listed in the Journal of Economic Literature.
+Azhar has presented research papers at the American Economic Association, Econometric Society Meetings, the Panel Data Conference, and other international conferences.
+He has published several papers in the Canadian Journal of Economics, Global Economy Journal, Business Economics, Journal of Business Forecasting and others listed in the Journal of Economic Literature.